3: The Self

 • Self-esteem refers to the positive (high self-esteem) or negative (low self-esteem) feelings that we have about ourselves.

-• Self-esteem is determined both by our own achievements and accomplishments and by how we think others are judging us.
+• Self-esteem is determined by both our own achievements and accomplishments and by how we think others judge us.

 • Self-esteem can be measured using both direct and indirect measures, and both approaches find that people tend to view themselves positively.

-• Self-esteem shows important variations across different cultural, gender, and age groups.
+• Self-esteem shows significant variation across cultural, gender, and age groups.

-• Because it is so important to have self-esteem, we may seek out, process, and remember information in a way that allows us to see ourselves even more positively.
+• Because self-esteem is so important, we may seek out, process, and remember information in ways that help us see ourselves even more positively.

 • High self-esteem is correlated with, but does not cause, a variety of positive outcomes.